KittyCAD/cli/README.md

 ### Releasing a new version

 1. Make sure the `Cargo.toml` has the new version you want to release.
+2. When upgrading Zoo crates, make sure to update them _all_, even transitive dependencies.
+    ```
+    cargo update -p kittycad-modeling-cmds -p kcl-derive-docs -p kcl-error -p kcl-api -p kcl-lib -p kcl-test-server
+    cargo check
+    ```
-2. Run `make tag` this is just an easy command for making a tag formatted correctly with the version.
+3. Run `make tag` this is just an easy command for making a tag formatted correctly with the version.
-3. Push the tag (the result of `make tag` gives instructions for this)
+4. Push the tag (the result of `make tag` gives instructions for this)
-4. Everything else is triggered from the tag push.
+5. Everything else is triggered from the tag push.
 Just make sure all the tests and cross compilation pass on the `main` branch before making and pushing a new tag.